Aldosterone, Hyperaldosteronism, and Hypoaldosteronism

 Aldosterone also regulates the concentration of potassium ions in the blood.
 As sodium ions are reabsorbed into the blood vessels around the nephron, potassium ions are transported in the opposite direction—from the blood vessels into the nephron—and are then excreted in the urine.
 Aldosterone increases this transport and excretion of potassium ions.

 Summary of Aldosterone's Effects

-Concentration of sodium ions in blood - UP
+Concentration of sodium ions in blood goes UP

-Concentration of potassium ions in blood - DOWN
+Concentration of potassium ions in blood goes DOWN

 In human biology, the prefix hyper means that something is in excess.
 Hyperaldosteronism means that the aldosterone level in the blood is too high, for example.
 The prefix hypo means that the amount of something is too low.
 For example, people with hypoaldosteronism don't have enough aldosterone in their blood.